 Material which is obscene or violates the University’s nondiscrimination policy is not permitted in community spaces (hallways, room doors, windows, lounges, etc.) Material that is visible through doorways/windows within a resident’s room must also follow the nondiscrimination and Title IX policies.

 RH020 - Pets and Animals in the Residence Halls

 Fish are the only pet allowed in the residence halls.
 They must be housed in properly equipped aquariums, no larger than 5 gallons, limit one tank per room (one tank per bedroom in the suites).
 Possession of any other pets will result in fines, disciplinary action and/or possible confiscation of the animal(s).

-Service and Emotional Support Animals are permitted in the residence halls with documentation provided through the Lang Center for Health, Wellness, Counseling, and Disability Services.
-Arrangements must be made through Lang Center for Health before the arrival of the animal on-campus.
+Service and Emotional Support Animals are permitted in the residence halls with documentation provided through the Lang Wellness Center.
+Arrangements must be made through Lang Wellness Center before the arrival of the animal on-campus.
 Arrangements must be completed and approved at least 60 days prior to the start of the semester.